dalgard/meteor-viewmodel/README.md

 ## History

+- 0.8.2  –  If no name is specified for a viewmodel, it is named after its view
 - 0.8.1  –  Bug fix: Using implicit helper before `{{bind}}` didn't work when the same template was used multiple times.
 API change: Changed `referenceName` to `referenceKey`.
 - 0.8.0  –  Experimental feature: Helpers in templates without an explicitly declared viewmodel may now be used anywhere in the template, including before the actual call to `{{bind}}` that creates the helper.
 Added static serialization methods.
 Improved arguments for built-in bindings.
 - 0.7.1  –  Added `nonreactive` get-set method to primitive viewmodel props.
 Possible to programmatically bind an element outside of the viewmodel's template. `children` method now always returns a copy.